csdurfee/csdurfee.github.io/content/cool-parlay-bro.md

 ![img/parlay-500.png](img/parlay-500.png)

 12% is 1 in 8, which isn't that rare.
 500 parlays could end up stretching over multiple seasons, perhaps a lifetime of sports betting.
 That means somebody who was making picks by flipping a coin could end up looking like a pretty good bettor for a long stretch if they are taking parlays.
 Of course, 88% of people will lose money, far more money than the 12% of profitable bettors win.
 In practical terms, it's like a lottery where you have a 12% chance of winning $3617, but an 88% chance of losing $10,221.
+Sound like fun?

 It's really, really hard to tell if someone taking bets at long odds is actually good at betting, not without thousands of documented bets.
 Over 50 parlays, or even 500, it's not that surprising for some people to look smart on parlays by chance alone.
 It would be much better to assess their skill based on the individual bets they took within the parlays.